 Intergenerational programs change negative perceptions about aging and positively impact the health and well-being of all participants.
-The following are selected articles documenting the need for, and the positive impact of, intergenerational programs and social connection.
+The following are selected articles and other references documenting the need for, and the positive impact of, intergenerational programs and social connection.

-* Social Isolation and Loneliness in Older People Pose Health Risks, US Dept. of Heath & Human Services National Institute on Aging Report, April 23, 2019.
+* Social Isolation and Loneliness in Older People Pose Health Risks, US Dept. of Health & Human Services National Institute on Aging Report, April 23, 2019.

 * What is Positive Aging?: 10 Tips to Promote the Positive Aspects of Aging.
 Kori Miller, PositivePsychologyProgram.com, March 8, 2019.

 * Ageism Amplifies Cost and Prevalence of Health Conditions, Becca R. Levy, et al., The Gerontologist, November 13, 2018.

 * Loneliness increases risk of dementia by 40%, Angelina Sutin, et al., published in The Journals of Gerontology: Series B, October 26, 2018.

 * Loneliness and Social Connections: A National Survey of Adults 45 and Older, AARP Foundation, 2018.

 * CIGNA US Loneliness Index Fact Sheet, 2018.

 * Intergenerational Programs: The Missing Link in Today's Aging Initiatives, Andrea J. Fonte Weaver, et al., Bridges Together, 2018.